-- 1. Date and Time: Friday, December 22, 2023, at 10:00 a.m. - You will be able to log in starting at around 9:30 a.m. on the day of the meeting. - In the event it becomes difficult to hold the General Meeting of Shareholders on the above schedule due to a network failure or similar problem, it will be held on the alternate date: Monday, December 25, 2023 at 10:00 a.m.
+1. Date and Time: Friday, December 20, 2024, at 10:00 a.m.

+In the event it becomes difficult to hold the General Meeting of Shareholders on the above schedule due to a network failure or similar problem, it will be held on the alternate date: Monday, December 23, 2024 at 10:00 a.m.
 If a decision is made to hold the meeting on the alternate date and time, the new schedule and other information will be posted on the Company's website (https://colopl.co.jp/en/ir/stock/shareholders/).